what is ACCA

 Frequency of Exams and Exam Centers

-ACCA exams are held in exam centers across the world; some can even be taken remotely.
+ACCA exams are held in exam centers across the world.
+However, some next-level exams can even be taken remotely.
 This allows flexibility in managing work and study together.

 Tips to Pass ACCA Exams